Deanskond/walltaker_automate/README.md

 <details>
   <summary>Usage</summary>

-  After importing both .flo files into Automate and starting Walltaker one, first asks you for id of your list, second to select which screens it should affect.

-To change your settings turn off your flow and launch WalltakerSettings one.
-Launching it when main one is running will not affect current settings of that one.
+Import WalltakerClient.flo nto Automate (to see how to install and use Atomate check their site).

+Start WalltakerClient.
+(Select "Start" option)

+If you decide to change settings stop client and start "Settings" option.

  </details>